codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## parallax
 Parallax is an optical illusion that occurs because objects closer to the viewer appear to move faster than objects that are further away.
 Picture yourself on a moving train watching the trees go by.
 The trees close to the track appear to whiz by, while the trees further away appear to slowly crawl by in the distance.
-_What does this visual effect accomplish on the web?_
+-_What does this visual effect accomplish on the web?_

 ## perspective